Skip to content

 Checking Keys or Values

-You can use the containsKey and containsValue methods to check if a map contains a specific key or value.
+You can use the containsKey and containsValue methods to check whether a map contains a specific key or value.

 groovy